strap/strap_docsite/static/markdown/guides/server-gettingstarted.md

 # Getting Started with Strap Server SDKs

-Strap Server SDKs allows developers to easily pull wearable data into server applications, enabling powerful new connections from fitness and health data to existing business logic.
+curaNEXUS Server SDKs allows developers to easily pull wearable data into server applications, enabling powerful new connections from fitness and health data to existing business logic.

 ## How does it work?
 ![Server Architecture](/img/server-arch.png "Server Architecture")